gwenphalan/berrybot/docs/flows.md

 - **Timeout Handling**: Automatic cleanup of inactive flows
 - **Error Handling**: Robust error management and recovery
 - **Message Updates**: Automatic message updates when state changes
+- **Persistence**: Support for flows that persist across bot restarts

 ## Creating a New Flow